jaulz/hoard/README.md

 #### 2.0.2

 * Updated PHP dependency to 5.6+
-* CountCache and SumCache behaviours now supported via a service layer
+* CountCache and SumCache Traits now supported via a service layer

 #### 2.0.0

 * Sum cache model behaviour added
-* Booting of behaviours now done via Laravel trait booting
+* Booting of Traits now done via Laravel trait booting
-* Simplification of all behaviours and their uses
+* Simplification of all Traits and their uses
 * Updated readme/configuration guide

 #### 1.4.0